Virasoro constraints on moduli of sheaves and vertex algebras: Joyce-Song wall-crossing and punctual Quot schemes

 Joyce-Song stable pairs are named after their first appearance in the work of Joyce and Song \cite[Section 12.1]{JS12}.
-Denote by $r(F)$ the reduced Gieseker polynomial for a sheaf $F$, then they are defined as pairs

-satisfying Assumption \ref{Ass: vanishing} for a fixed monic polynomial $r = r(F)$ and \begin{enumerate} \item $F$ is Gieseker-semistable; \item $s\neq 0$; \item there is no $0\neq G\subsetneq F$ with $r(G)=r$ such that $\mathrm{im}(s)\subseteq G$. \end{enumerate} Notice that unlike the result in Proposition \ref{prop: limitt0}, where the stability is given in terms of $\mu$-stability, we now work with Gieseker stability because of a technicality explained in \cite[Rem.
-A.3]{Bo21.5}.
-This makes no difference in our applications, because we either work with sheaves supported in dimension $\leq 1$ or ideal sheaves, but for the sake of consistency of notation we denote the resulting moduli spaces by $P^{\JS}_{1,\alpha}$.

-The necessary assumptions for wall-crossing formulae to hold equivalent to the ones alluded to in Assumption \ref{ass:WCpair} were explicitly checked in \cite[App.
-A]{Bo21.5} in larger generality that we now explain.
-In the definition of $P^{\JS}_{1,\alpha}$, one can replace $\CO_X$ with any sufficiently negative torsion-free sheaf $V$ so that
+Let $X$ be a curve or a surface, $\alpha\in C(X)$ and let $V$ be a fixed torsion-free sheaf on $X$ such that

+Recall that $p_F(z)$ denotes the reduced Gieseker polynomial of a sheaf $F$ where we will also use the notation $p_{\alpha}(z):=p_F(z)$.
+Joyce-Song pairs consist of a sheaf $F$ and a morphism